baruchel/vim-notebook/README.md

 study the resulting _typescript_ file).

 Furthermore, the `g:notebook_send0` setting _may_ be used here.
-It will send some more characters after each command and before askinf for the internal key.
+It will send some more characters after each command and before asking for the internal key.
 If this setting is not used, the user should _never_ forget the final `;` in the code being evaluated.
-If the `;` (or `$` character) is forgotten, the whole session will be lost and the kernel will have to be restarted.
+If the `;` (or `$` character) is forgotten, the whole session will be lost and the kernel will have to be killed and restarted.

 Several hacks can be used; the user can choose to never use the `;` but to add it in the `g:notebook_send0` variable: